SylphAI-Inc/AdalFlow/docs/source/developer_notes/react_agent_xy.rst

     # Function parameter: {"type": "object", "properties": {"a": {"type": "int"}, "b": {"type": "int"}}, "required": ["a", "b"]}

 The agent will then call these external functions based on the function descriptions.
-In addition to user-defined tools, the :class:`ReActAgent <components.agent.react_agent.ReActAgent>` built-in ``llm_tool`` for leveraging LLM's internal knowledge, and ``finish`` for completing processes. ``llm_tool`` uses the same model with the agent.
+In addition to user-defined tools, the :class:`ReActAgent <components.agent.react.ReActAgent>` built-in ``llm_tool`` for leveraging LLM's internal knowledge, and ``finish`` for completing processes. ``llm_tool`` uses the same model with the agent.
 Developers have the flexibility to enable or disable these as needed.

 3. **Output Parser:** ``LightRAG`` requests the model to output intermediate Thought and Action as JSON, which facilitates better error handling and easier data manipulation than strings.
 For example,

 .. code-block:: json

     {
         "thought": "<Why you are taking this action>", "action": "ToolName(<args>, <kwargs>)"
     }

 This format allows the ``LightRAG`` JSON parser to efficiently decode the model's output and extract arguments.
 The parsed data is then utilized by the ``StepOutput`` class to manage the flow of thought, action and observation.

 4. **Example:** Let's see a Q&A agent example: